Harry Daghlian

 Herbert Lehr (left) and Harry Daghlian Jr. (right), loading the assembled tamper plug containing the plutonium pit and initiator into a car for transport from the McDonald ranch house to the shot tower on July 13, 1945.

-Haroutune Krikor Daghlian Jr. (May 4, 1921 – September 15, 1945) was an American physicist with the Manhattan Project, which designed and produced the atomic bombs that were used in World War II.
+Haroutune Krikor Daghlian Jr. (May 4, 1921 – September 15, 1945) was an American physicist involved in the Manhattan Project, which designed and produced the atomic bombs that were used in World War II.
 He accidentally irradiated himself on August 21, 1945, during a critical mass experiment at the remote Omega Site of the Los Alamos Laboratory in New Mexico and died 25 days later from the resultant radiation poisoning.

 Daghlian was irradiated as a result of a criticality accident that occurred when he accidentally dropped a tungsten carbide brick onto a 6.2 kg bomb core made of plutonium–gallium alloy.
 This core, subsequently nicknamed the "demon core", was later involved in the death of another physicist, Louis Slotin.

 Early life and education

 Haroutune Krikor Daghlian Jr., was born in Waterbury, Connecticut, on May 4, 1921, one of three children of Margaret Rose (née Currie) and Haroutune Krikor Daghlian.
-His father was an ethnic Armenian from Gaziantep in what is now Turkey.
+His father was an ethnic Armenian from Gaziantep, Turkey.
 He had a sister, Helen, and a brother, Edward.
 Soon after his birth the family moved across state to the coastal town of New London.
 He was educated at Harbor Elementary School, where he played violin in the school orchestra, and at Bulkeley High School.
 In 1938, at the age of 17, he entered the Massachusetts Institute of Technology, intending to study mathematics, but became interested in physics, particularly particle physics, which was then emerging as an exciting new field.
 This interest led him to transfer to the West Lafayette, Indiana, campus of Purdue University, from which he graduated with a Bachelor of Science degree in 1942.
 He then commenced work on his doctorate, assisting Marshall Holloway with the cyclotrons.
 In 1944, while still a graduate student, he joined Otto Frisch's Critical Assembly Group at the Los Alamos Laboratory of the Manhattan Project.